* U.S. tariffs on EU goods hit already weak sentiment

 Washington will enact 10% tariffs on Airbus planes and 25% duties on French wine, Scotch and Irish whiskies and cheese from across the continent as punishment for illegal EU subsidies to Airbus.

-But a reduction in the initial list propped up some sectors with the pan-regional STOXX 600 index up 0.2%, torn between falls in financials and gains in luxury goods stocks.
-France's CAC index rose 0.7% while Britain's FTSE 100 fell 0.5%.
-German bourses - a weather vane for exports - were closed for a national holiday.
+But a reduction in the initial list propped up some sectors.
+Food and beverage stocks and industrial goods enjoyed healthy gains.
+France's CAC index rose 0.3%.
+German markets -- a weather vane for exports -- were closed for a national holiday.

 The latest U.S.-European trade tensions added to fears over the standoff between Washington and Beijing, which has cast a shadow over global growth prospects.
 Earlier in the week, disappointing data on U.S. manufacturing and the jobs market suggested the trade war with China had damaged the world's largest economy.

-U.S. stock futures indicated 0.4% higher, after shares fell the most in nearly six weeks on Wednesday.
+U.S. stock futures indicated a flat opening after shares fell the most in nearly six weeks on Wednesday.
 All three major New York share indexes lost more than 1.5%.

 "Risk aversion is broadly on the rise and that has been triggered by the weakness in U.S. manufacturing ISM data earlier this week," said Manuel Oliveri, an FX strategist at Credit Agricole in London.

 "The outperformance of the U.S. economy compared to other major economies has held the dollar and other risky assets up but that has changed this week."